JANECEA/FileSurfer/docs/UserGuide.md

 ## Basic Features
 ### Navigating Folders
 - Double clicking a directory or a shortcut to a directory will open it in FileSurfer.
-- Double clicking a file will open it in the application prefered by the system or will prompt you to choose one if the file's extension is unknown.
+- Double clicking a file will open it in the application preferred by the system or will prompt you to choose one if the file's extension is unknown.
    - You can also open files and choose the target application using the file's context menu.
 - Use the **Back** and **Forward** buttons in the toolbar to navigate through your folder history.
 - Double clicking on empty space in the **Main Window** will act as the **Up** button.